eerkela/bertrand/docs/source/content/motivation.rst

     9223372036854775808
     9223372036854775808

 They're all the same!
-This is an example of
-`floating point rounding error <https://en.wikipedia.org/wiki/Round-off_error>`_ in action.
+This is an example of a `floating point rounding error <https://en.wikipedia.org/wiki/Round-off_error>`_ in action.
 Each of our integers is above the integral range of ``float64`` objects, which is defined by the number of bits in their significand